vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/scaling.md

     [concurrent scale out model](https://12factor.net/concurrency),
     meaning that it can run multiple application instances concurrently.

-Now you will use the auto-scaler to accommodate for increased workload through `pal-tracker` application.
+Now you will use the autoscaler to accommodate for increased workload through `pal-tracker` application.

 ### Scenario